The Preaching of John Knox Before the Lords of the Congregation

 The painting was displayed at the Royal Academy Exhibition of 1832 at Somerset House in London.
-It was purchased by the Tate Gallery in 1871.
+It was purchased by the National Gallery in 1871 and later transferred to the Tate.
 The oil sketch is in the collection of Petworth House in Sussex after being bought by the Earl of Egremont.

-A smaller, version of the painting in the Scottish National Gallery, having been acquired in 1907.
+A smaller version of the painting in the Scottish National Gallery, having been acquired in 1907.